dunglas/mercure/spec/mercure.md

-To be allowed to publish an update, the JWS presented by the publisher **MUST** contain a claim called `mercure`, and this claim **MUST** contain a `publish` key. `mercure.publish` contains an array of topic identifiers.
-An identifier **SHOULD** be an IRI.
+To be allowed to publish an update, the JWS presented by the publisher **MUST** contain a claim called `mercure`, and this claim **MUST** contain a `publish` key. `mercure.publish` contains an array of topic selectors.
+See (#topic-selectors).

 If `mercure.publish`:

- *  is not defined or contains an empty array, then the publisher **MUST NOT** be authorized to dispatch any update
+ *  is not defined, then the publisher **MUST NOT** be authorized to dispatch any update

- *  contains the reserved string `*` as an array value, then the publisher is authorized to dispatch updates for all topics
+ *  contains an empty array, the publisher **MUST NOT** be authorized to publish private updates, but can publish public updates for all topics.

-Otherwise, the hub **MUST** check that every topics of the update to dispatch matches at least one of the URI templates contained in `mercure.publish`.
-When a value in `mercure.publish` is not a valid URI template, it **MUST** exactly match the topic it is compared with.
+Otherwise, the hub **MUST** check that every topics of the update to dispatch matches at least one of the topic selectors contained in `mercure.publish`.

-If the publisher is not authorized for at least one topic of an update, the hub **MUST NOT** dispatch the update (even if some topics in the list are allowed) and **MUST** return a 403 HTTP status code.
+If the publisher is not authorized for all the topics of an update, the hub **MUST NOT** dispatch the update (even if some topics in the list are allowed) and **MUST** return a 403 HTTP status code.

 ## Subscribers